 The end of the Cold War was accompanied by the triumph of the “American Way of Life,” not to mention the American-led financial system and global order.
 With Communism and Fascism in the dustbin, few were willing to question the legitimacy of such moral buzzards as “democracy,” “freedom,” “rights,” and “diversity.”

 Communism was a make-belief system, which, ironically, citizens never really believed in, and which everybody, including Communist party dignitaries, made fun of in private.
 Eventually, this mendacity spelled the death of the ideology and even the legitimacy of Communist states.
 In America, however, politicians and scholars, even the masses, passionately believe every word of democratic pablum.

-Included in this volume are an introductory essay by Kevin MacDonald, on the Jewish experience in America, and a new essay by Alain de Benoist, detailing the perspective on America from the European New Right.
+Included in this volume are an introductory essay by Kevin MacDonald, on the Jewish question in American history, and a new Afterword by Alain de Benoist, detailing the perspective on America from the European New Right.